AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-composition-mov-1-intro.md

 This profile supports the equivalent of a HL7 CDA instance with a Level 2, Level 3A or 3B clinical document as defined in the Agency's Common Conformance Profile for Clinical Documents.

 This profile is designed to set a Composition standard for:
-* Query for a Medicare Overviewdocument for a patient
+* Query for a Medicare Overview document for a patient
 * Record or update a Medicare Overview document for a patient

 This profile is used by the following APIs: